-Preservation of open space helps to support the functioning of natural ecological systems which local flora and wildlife rely on to survive, and from which human communities receive benefits called "ecosystem services."
-Maintaining large areas of unfragmented natural land provides important habitat and corridors for wildlife.
+The preservation of open space helps to support the functioning of the natural ecological systems which the local flora and wildlife rely on to survive.
+By maintaining large areas of un-fragmented natural land, it provides important corridors for wildlife habitat without isolating or endangering them.
 The trees and plants which live in these areas helps to purify the air we breathe.
-A balanced natural system is important as degradation of certain plant or animal species can have a negative ripple effect on others.
+A balanced natural system is important in a world where degradation of certain plant or animal species can have a negative ripple effect on others.